Wednesday Night Worlds Racing

 Honourable mention to the Reedy Zappers of similar mah/weight.

-4wd cars are already heavy enough with the extra drivetrain parts and with our 5 minute mains we like a lighter battery.
-The protek 4800mah is only 170g and balances the motor perfectly on the other side.
-It even has enough juice to run back to back with a bump-up with minimal voltage drop, ask me how I know!
+4wd cars are already heavy enough with the extra drivetrain parts and with our 6 minute mains we like a lighter battery.
+I run the new 4200 gens ace from their latest redline 2.0 line-up and it balances my motor perfectly on the other side.
+The protek 4800mah is only 170g.
+Either of these batteries has enough juice to run back to back with a bump-up with minimal voltage drop, ask me how I know!

 ProTek 2S 130C Low IR Si-Graphene + HV LCG Shorty LiPo Battery (7.6V/4800mAh)